Last updated March 2026

 The gun does not need to be capable of lethal force.

-What matters is how the situation appeared at the time of the incident.
+What matters is how the situation appeared at the time of the incident — and whether the alleged victim reasonably believed harm was imminent.

 đźš” Common Scenarios That Lead to Arrest